Desert cottontail: Lifespan

 The lifespan of a cottontail that reaches adulthood averages less than two years, depending on the location.
 Unfortunately for the cottontail, almost every local carnivore larger or faster than the lagomorph is its predator.
 Some predators, like snakes for example, are familiar with the area inhabited by the cottontails, and can catch and eat the young at will; the mother is unable to defend the litter.
 Although cottontails are highly active sexually, and mated pairs have multiple litters throughout the year, few young survive to adulthood.
 Those that survive grow quickly and are full grown at three months.

 Description

 The desert cottontail is quite similar in appearance to the European rabbit, though its ears are larger and are more often carried erect.
 It is social among its peers, often gathering in small groups to feed.
 Like all cottontail rabbits, the desert cottontail has a greyish-brown, rounded tail with a broad white edge and white underside, which is visible as it runs away.
 It also has white fur on the belly.

 Adults are 36 to 42 cm long and weigh anywhere from 700 to 1200 g.
 The tail is 3.0 to 6.0 cm, ears are 6 to 9 cm long and the hindfeet are large, about 7 to 9 cm in length.
 There is little sexual dimorphism, but females tend to be larger than the males, but have much smaller home ranges, about 1 acre compared with about 15 acre for a male.

-The dental formula for Sylvilagus audubonii is = 28.
-All species under the family Leporidae have the same dental formula.